Program: Durham County Library Summer Reading Kickoff at Northgate Mall

 Cost: Free and open to the public

-DURHAM – Durham County Library will celebrate the start of Summer Reading 2015 with a kickoff on Saturday, June 13 from 10 a.m. to 1 p.m. at Northgate Mall, 1058 W. Club Blvd.
-The kickoff will feature dozens of performers and activities, and will take place both indoors and on the outdoor plaza between entrances 2 and 4.
-It is free and open to the public.
+DURHAM – Durham County Library will celebrate the start of Summer Reading 2016 with the Kickoff on Saturday, June 11 from 10 a.m. to 1 p.m. at Northgate Mall, 1058 W. Club Blvd.
+This fun-filled celebration is free and open to the public and will include everything from live performances on the Center Stage to face painting and bounce houses.

 Durham County Library encourages Discovery, connects the Community and leads in Literacy.
 As a department of Durham County Government, the library furthers Goal 1 of the county’s Strategic Plan by enhancing cultural, educational and creative opportunities.
 For more information about the library, visit durhamcountylibrary.org.